UPDATE: Oct. 18, 2022

 So, there you have it.
 BUSTER the super grave-detection dog alerted multiple times nearly eight years ago, then many years later, scientific proof emerges there is a high degree of probability that a human body is buried in close proximity to the rear left corner of the home belonging to Susan Flores.
 With this proof, the sheriff could have immediately obtained a search warrant, but he ignored it all.

-For some unexplained reason, the sheriff is fixated on Ruben’s home on White Court.
+For some unexplained reason, the sheriff is fixated on Ruben’s home in Arroyo Grande, California.
 Prosecution is saying Kristin’s body was buried behind or under Ruben’s home but recently removed.
-Have you ever tried to move a human body that has been decaying for twenty-five years?
+Have you ever tried to move a human body that has been decaying for twenty-six years?

 The likelihood Kristin was buried on Ruben’s property is highly suspect because moving a body after many years would have left traces of Kristin in the soil that could still be detected.
 There are 206 bones in the human body.